 This guide offers information and advice on dry skin care.
-We look at the reasons for dry skin and at natural products for dry skin.
-We also look at the best dietary supplements to help reduce skin's dryness and what foods sufferers of dry skin should avoid.
+We look at the reasons for dry skin and at natural facial products for dry skin.
+We also look at the best dietary supplements to help reduce dryness on your face and what foods sufferers of dry skin should avoid.

 Our pure, gentle products are perfect for those with dry skin.
 Many of our organic moisturisers contain an innovative blend of plant actives to deeply hydrate your skin by delivering an instant moisture infusion that lasts at least 8 hours.
 Look out for this complex, made from plant Squalane and Jojoba esters.